-Horse racing on Daufuskie Island on Melrose at the Beach Resort
+Horse Racing at Daufuskie Island on Melrose at the Beach Resort

 Marsh Tacky races in South Carolina

-They stayed at the Melrose stables, a snazzy joint on Daufuskie Island that housed some handsome looking equine specimens.
+The horses arrive by barge.
+Most have been here before.
+They stay at the Melrose stables, a snazzy joint on Daufuskie Island that houses some handsome looking equine specimens.

 Daufuskie was once home to freed slaves who had been brought over to work cotton fields and shuck oysters for commercial sale before the waters of the nearby Savannah river became so polluted that the oyster industry shut down and never recuperated.